BJJ, Marriage, and Trust: Dealing with My Wife Training with Men

 I don’t like that my wife trains with men.
 I don’t know if I ever will.
 But I also don’t want to create an issue over it.
 She’s never given me a reason to be jealous, and we already had a heated discussion when she first brought this up.
 She made her decision, and I respected it.
 But now here we are, and I’m struggling with it more than I thought I would.

 I don’t know the right answer here.
 Maybe I just need to check myself.
-Maybe I need to talk to her again.
-But for now, I’m just trying to be cool about it—even though it’s really messing with me.
+I’ve made my concerns known, and really, that’s all I can do without going into territory I don’t want to go into.
+So I’m just trying to be cool about it—even though it’s really messing with me at times.

 Be the first to comment